2025 Preakness Stakes Betting Guide

 Betting at official horse racing tracks is a fun way to wager on the Preakness, but it’s not the most convenient way.
 Even if your state has horse tracks, chances are you’ll have make tracks in a big way to get there to wager.

-To bet at official racetracks, you place your wagers with a ticket window attendant, and then when all the betting is in, the track takes its cut before divvying up the remaining pot per the submitted tickets.
+To wager at official racetracks, you place your wagers with a ticket window attendant.
+When the window closes, the track takes its cut before divvying up the remaining pot per the submitted tickets.

-This is why bettors making pari-mutuel (i.e. pool-style) wagers won’t know the exact odds or payouts for their wagers until all betting is closed and the race is about to begin.
+This is why gamblers making pari-mutuel (i.e., pool-style) wagers won’t know the exact odds or payouts until all wagers are submitted and the race is about to begin.
 If you have a track located conveniently nearby, it’s a fun experience, but if you’d have to hoof it long distance, we recommend OTBs and online international books.

 Off-Track Betting Venues (OTBs)

 Effectively, off-track betting sites expand the scope and reach of tracks so more horseplayers can wager on the Preakness Stakes and other races.
-The disadvantages of OTBs are that they too remain few and far between for most bettors, and unlike betting at a track, you can’t handicap the horses for yourself.
+The disadvantages of OTBs are that they too remain few and far between for most gamblers, and unlike wagering at a track, you can’t handicap the horses for yourself.

-The domestic online racebooks that take customers from 40+ US states are considered to be Internet-based OTBs, and some services even have downloadable iPhone horse betting apps and Android horse betting apps for the Preakness Stakes et al.
+The domestic online racebooks that take customers from 40+ US states are considered to be Internet-based OTBs, and some services even have downloadable iPhone and Android apps for the Preakness Stakes et al.

 You can participate in Preakness betting via mobile devices at overseas betting sites, but you won’t find horse betting apps in the App Store or on Google Play.
-Instead, the best Internet horse betting outlets all use web apps – That is, you can bet on the Preakness and other races via your mobile browser.
+Instead, the best Internet horse betting outlets all use web apps – That is, you can bet on the race via your mobile browser.

 These mobile portals are accessible via any device, whether you have the smallest iPhone or the biggest iPad or Android.
 Even better, their dynamic, responsive designs mean you get a custom racebook presentation no matter what.